ham357/mock_mercari/README.md

 ### Association
 - belongs_to :user
 - has_one :order
+- has_one :category
+- has_one :subcategory
+- has_one :subsubcategory
 - has_many :comments, dependent: :destroy
 - has_many :likes, dependent: :destroy
 - has_many :product_images